srujan0403/GDP2_Project_Group3/Daily Updates.md

 ##### February 20th
 ###### Anjana Thanguturi
 Srujan suggested new model for our project with which we are able to detect the images correctly.
 Trying to implement same in my system.
+###### Madhupriya Gundeti
+One of our team member suggested new idea and instructor wants us to go with that model as it give more accuracy of the images.

 ---------------------------------------------------------------------------------
 ##### February 22th